-Court Orders Police To File Bill of Indictment on Ahmed Suale ‘Killer’
+Court Orders Police To File Bill Of Indictment On Ahmed Suale ‘Killer’

 He reminded the prosecution that the accused person’s liberty was at stake and urged them to put their house in order.

-Her Worship Susan Nyarkotey after listening to both sides ordered the police to file the Bill of Indictment before May 13, 2025, which is the next date, for the committal proceedings.
+Her Worship Susanna Nyakotey, after listening to both sides, ordered the police to file the Bill of Indictment before May 13, 2025, which is the next date for the committal proceedings.

 Charges